-But the cost of attending university is more affordable than you might think.
+But the cost of attending our university is more affordable than you might think.
 (And you’re getting a great value.)

 St. Edward’s is a surprisingly affordable university in Texas, especially when you consider the benefits of a private, liberal arts college.
-We’re not going to tell you that the cost of university doesn't matter.
+We’re not going to tell you that the cost of a university doesn't matter.
 It does.
 But it's your final cost, after scholarships and grants have been awarded, that matters most.
 We combine merit awards and specialty scholarships with federal and state grants and other scholarships to get to your net cost.

 |Residence Hall, with Roommates (Estimated)||$6,375-$8,875|